ghc/ghc/docs/users_guide/profiling.rst

     profiles are always sampled with the frequency of the RTS clock.
 See :ref:`prof-time-options` for changing that.

-.. rts-flag:: -xt

-    Include the memory occupied by threads in a heap profile.
-Each thread takes up a small area for its thread state in addition to the space allocated for its stack (stacks normally start small and then grow as necessary).

-    This includes the main thread, so using :rts-flag:`-xt` is a good way to see how much stack space the program is using.

-    Memory occupied by threads and their stacks is labelled as “TSO” and “STACK” respectively when displaying the profile by closure description or type description.

 .. rts-flag:: -L ⟨num⟩

     Sets the maximum length of a cost-centre stack name in a heap